What is an electrician?

 Electricians' purpose is to get electrical power from its source to end-users, install it safely, and perform testing, maintenance, and repairs to keep it functioning properly.
 While performing their primary functions as an electrician, individuals may potentially find the need to administer first aid or CPR, provide professional advice to customers, order parts, demonstrate knowledge of renewable or green energy components and systems, work productively with coworkers and the public, and remove trees, branches, and brush that interfere with power lines and electrical utility rights of way.

 As noted, many electrician jobs can fall into the broad categories above, but electricians can also be described based on more acute specializations that require specific skills and certifications.
-Below is a list of some of those specializations.
+Below is a list of some electrician career paths:

 Industrial electricians will work in primarily industrial locations such as power plants, processing plants, factories, and mines.

 These types of electricians work directly with systems large and complex.
 Due to the machinery involved, some will focus directly on security and/or lighting systems.

 In these roles, an electrician often reports to on site maintenance or facility supervisors.
 Also an electrician is usually required to have multiple years of apprenticeship experience prior to entering this role.